javier-lopez/javier.io/blog/en/_posts/2014-01-06-multicursor-in-ubuntu.md

     ↳ Auxiliary XTEST keyboard                	id=20	[slave  keyboard (18)]
 </pre>

-That's it, the experience wasn't really bad, i3 reacted correctly most of the time and although there was confusion at times it's manageable &#128522;
+That's it, the experience wasn't really bad, i3 reacts correctly most of the time and although there were confusion, it is manageable &#128522;

 - [https://wiki.archlinux.org/index.php/Multi-pointer_X](https://wiki.archlinux.org/index.php/Multi-pointer_X)